Introduction

 we subscribe to the onLangChange

-event from the TranslateService so we can change the text direction when the selected language is a RTL language such as Arabic.
+so we can change the text direction when the selected language is a RTL language such as Arabic.

-//this is to determine the text direction depending on the selected language this.translate.onLangChange.subscribe((event: LangChangeEvent) => { if(event.lang == 'ar') { platform.setDir('rtl', true); platform.setDir('ltr', false); } else { platform.setDir('ltr', true); platform.setDir('rtl', false); } });
+// this is to determine the text direction depending on the selected language this.translate.onLangChange.subscribe((event: LangChangeEvent) => { if(event.lang === 'ar') { platform.setDir('rtl', true); platform.setDir('ltr', false); } else { platform.setDir('ltr', true); platform.setDir('rtl', false); } });

-Enjoyed reading this Ionic Tutorial?
+Liked this Ionic Tutorial?